What is a Manufacturing Potter?

 - Mold Maker

-There were about 43,000 jobs for Manufacturing Potter in 2016 (in the United States).
+In the United States, there were 43,000 jobs for Manufacturing Potter in 2016.
 There is little to no growth in job opportunities for Manufacturing Potter.
 Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.

 The states with the most job growth for Manufacturing Potter are Utah, Nevada, and Alabama.
 Watch out if you plan on working in Vermont, Ohio, or Virginia.
 These states have the worst job growth for this type of profession.